Abstract

 3.2.
 Optimal controller design

 The goal of the optimal control of semi-active suspension is to make the car get higher smoothness and control stability.
-If the vertical acceleration Z value of the sprung center of mass is smaller, it means that the ride comfort of the vehicle is better.
+If the vertical acceleration value of the sprung center of mass is smaller, it means that the ride comfort of the vehicle is better.
 The evaluation index of vehicle handling stability mainly depends on sprung mass pitch angular acceleration, sprung mass lateral acceleration, suspension dynamic deflection, four-wheel dynamic load, etc. The smaller their value, the better the performance.
 Taking into account the complexity of the model and a large number of observations, the linear quadratic function of the semi-active suspension is defined as follows [28]:

-where Q and R respectively represent the weighted matrices of the state variables and the control variables.
-The different values of Q and R allow the different weighting coefficients to be added to the different performance indexes in the function.
+where and respectively represent the weighted matrices of the state variables and the control variables.
+The different values of and allow the different weighting coefficients to be added to the different performance indexes in the function.
 For different performance requirements, a different optimal control feedback gain matrix can be obtained by changing the weighted coefficient matrix of the state variable and the control variable.
 And the controller can be designed to meet the requirements of different performance.
 In order to control the weighting coefficient matrix better, this paper proposes a particle swarm optimization algorithm to optimize the weighting coefficient of the optimal controller.

 3.3.
 Designing of optimal controller for particle swarm